View Gloria Mattson's Obituary on eastbaytimes.com and share memories

 Resident of Concord

 Gloria Marie was born on Nov.
 1, 1926 to her parents Andrew and Marguerite Ferrera.
-She was their only child.
-She was born in her grandmother's home in Monleone, Cicagna, Genova, Italy.
-Shortly after her birth she returned to her parent's home in New Jersey until she was ten and her family moved to California for the rest of her life.
+She was born in her grandmother's home in Monleone, Italy.
 She passed away on May 26, 2019, after a stroke the day before.
 She was active and healthy until the day she died at 92.
 She was a servant to many in the community, and active in her church and The Concord Historical Society until the end.
 She remained socially active all her life with a large circle of friends.

-She was preceded in death by her parents, her husband, Fred Mattson, son Gary Mattson and her granddaughter, Rebecca.

-She is survived by her son James and Bonnie Mattson, Michael Kritscher, husband of Rebecca, and three grandchildren, Jennifer, Christopher and Laura.
-Gloria has 11 great grandchildren, Thomas, Piper, Spencer, Connor, Julia, Ross, Aynlsee, Zachary, Chloe, Owen, and Hazel.
-She will be greatly missed by her family and friends.

 View the online memorial for Gloria Marie Mattson